Ptrskay3/PySprint/doc/index.rst

 relying on spectrally resolved interferometry.

 The Pysprint package is free software, using an Open Source MIT license.
 The software and this document are works in progress.
-See the project at `pysprint GitHub repository`_.
+See the full project at `pysprint GitHub repository`_.

+Due to the narrow use cases of the software, the guide below in written in Hungarian, but someday in the future I will translate it to English.

 Try it online: